 Veteran Affairs Program Coordinator

 Wendy is very familiar with the new Post 9/11 GI Bill and has knowledge of the various educational benefits for which you may be eligible.
 Please note that while the GI Bill may cover the $250 enrollment deposit, it does not cover the $55 application fee to apply for admission to Western.
+Students who are applying for one of Western's Extended Education programs may be eligible for a special tuition rate.

 Your admissions representative